alex-e-leon/eslint-config/README.md

 - react projects with ts + css modules
 - node.js projects with typescript
+- a bonus config that shows suggestions for areas of the code to refactor or simplify

 Requires eslint 9 es modules (ie type:module is set in the package json) and uses the new flat file config